softius/phlow/docs/workflow-builder.md

 ```

-Please note that the callback is left optional on purpose, so the same builder can be using for modeling only.
+Please note that the callback is left optional on purpose, so the same builder can be used for modeling only.
 The callback is required only when executing the workflow

 ``` php
 $builder->task();